Skip to content

 Direct and single-container deployments:

-1. Matrix homeserver - Set MATRIX_HOMESERVER (must allow open registration for agent accounts)
+1. Matrix homeserver - Set MATRIX_HOMESERVER and configure hosted provisioning, a registration/shared-secret token, or intentionally open registration for managed agent accounts

 3. Persistent storage - Mount mindroom_data/ to persist agent state (including sessions/, learning/, and memory data)